 There's a surprising amount of detail about each app's performance, too.
 In a click or two you're able to check on a summary of an app's CPU and RAM use, disk reads and writes, and you can even view a scrolling graph showing the app's CPU usage over the past ten minutes.

-Accurate, lightweight, fast and feature-packed, there's a lot to like about Norton AntiVirus Plus.
-The package didn't perform quite as well as the top suites in our anti-ransomware test, but it blocked the threat, and overall it's a quality antivirus app.
+Powerful, and with more features than some high-end suites, there's a lot to like about Norton AntiVirus Plus.
+The package didn't perform quite as well as the top suites in our anti-ransomware test, but it blocked the threat, and overall, it's a quality antivirus app and security suite.
 Well worth a try.

 Norton 360 Standard

-This isn't just for PC and Mac any more, either.
+This isn't just for PC and Mac any more.
 Android and iOS apps enable protecting your phone or tablet, too.

-Prices start low at $30 for a one device, one year license, rising to $80 on renewal.
-That first-year price is a good deal, especially if you'll use the VPN and don't mind the single device restriction - most specialist VPN providers charge $40 or more for their one-year plans (although they'll typically cover 5 devices).
+Prices start low at $30 for a one device, one-year license, rising to $85 on renewal.
+That first-year price is a good deal, especially if you'll use the VPN and don't mind the single device restriction - most specialist VPN providers charge $40 or more for their one-year plans (although they'll typically cover five devices).

-Unusually for a bundled VPN, Norton Safe Connect is fully integrated with the suite interface.
+Unusually for a bundled VPN, Norton Secure VPN is fully integrated with the suite interface.
 There's no need to open extra app windows or scroll through lengthy lists of countries to find what you need: just click the Turn On button and you're automatically connected to the fastest server outside of your country.

 That scores well for anonymity, as websites will always think you're in another country, but it could be inconvenient if geoblocking leaves you unable to access some local sites.